 3. Structure your CRM data to enable richer list segmentation

-5. Change your reporting day
+4. Change your reporting day

-Whatever way it’s looked at, the landscape has changed, and some data has been lost with no way of back filling it with 100% accuracy.
-This means that conversions being recorded and subsequent CPAs and ROAS will have changed, and will continue to change until the new IOS is fully rolled out.
+Some data has been lost with no way of recapturing it at 100% accuracy.
+This means that conversions being recorded, and the subsequent CPAs and ROAS gathered from them, has fundamentally changed, and will continue to change until the new IOS is fully rolled out.

 Conversions are still happening, but visibility has been substantially reduced.
 But it’s important to understand that the industry is resetting benchmarks, and to note that direct comparisons between time periods is not possible.